🔄

 No. PAH4 analyses complement heavy metal and microbiological controls.

-You need to check the batch, the laboratory, the molecules analyzed, and the consistency of the certificate with the purchased product.
+You need to check the batch, the laboratory, the molecules analyzed, and the consistency of the certificate with the product purchased.

 Do all brands publish PAH4 analyses?